aetperf/aetperf.github.io/_posts/2022-04-20-Loading-data-from-PostgreSQL-to-Pandas-with-ConnectorX.md

 Each partition in a Dask DataFrame is a Pandas DataFrame.
-Since we are using a single partition in the present case, converting to Pandas is almost instentaneous:
+Since we are presumably using a single partition in the present case, converting to Pandas is almost instentaneous:

 ```python